• Skip to primary navigation

 • Remove from smoker and let rest for 10 minutes before pulling the pork.

-• Pull the pork using 2 forks or a set of bear claws, removing any excessive fat.
+• Pull the pork using 2 forks or a set of bear claws, removing any excess fat.
 Season with more BBQ seasoning if desired.

-• Assemble the tacos, start with approximately 3oz of the pulled pork and top with the shredded red cabbage, tomatoes, red onion and jalapenos.
+• Assemble the tacos, start with approximately 3 ounces of the pulled pork and top with the shredded red cabbage, tomatoes, red onion and jalapeños.

 Nutrition Information